3dem/model-angelo/README.md

 4. **How does ModelAngelo deal with cis prolines?** It *doesn't*.
 However, we find that a round of refinement (with REFMAC, for example) fixes this issue.

 ## Common issues
-1. ModelAngelo currently does not build nucleotides.
-It also may make mistakes if nucleotide sequences are in the sequence fasta file.
-2. If the result looks very bad, with many disconnected chains, take a look at the alpha helices.
-If these are made of short and disconnected chains, the map was probably in the wrong handedness.
+1. If the result looks very bad, with many disconnected chains, take a look at the alpha helices.
+If these are made of short and disconnected chains, the map was probably in the wrong hand.
 If you flip the map and run again, you should see much better results.
+2. If the map is processed using deepEMhancer, we have noticed less than satisfactory results.
+Please try with a map post-processed with a conventional algorithm and try again.
+3. Always check your input sequence files to make sure that they correspond to a correct FASTA format.
+Please make sure that the sequences are all capital letters, as is the convention.
+4. If the output model is shifted with respect to your map, make sure that the map provided to ModelAngelo is cubic.
+Otherwise, it might get shifted when ModelAngelo internally makes the map cubic.

 ## Citation